Overview of creating disk sets using Disk Utility on Mac

-A Redundant Array of Independent Disks (RAID) lets you combine multiple disks so they work as one disk.
+You can combine multiple disks into one disk set — called a Redundant Array of Independent Disks (RAID) — and they will work together as one.
 Depending on how you combine the disks, the RAID set can protect your data against hardware failure, speed up access to your data, or increase your storage capacity.
 You can use Disk Utility to create several different types of disk sets with both internal and external disks.

 Striped RAID set (RAID 0)